albingeorge/TDD/README.md

 	countdown_test.go

 	```
+	// Create a mock implementation, which calls the Sleep() function
 	type SleeperMock struct {
 		count int
 	}

+	// In this test, we intend to test how many times Sleep() were called
+	// from within the function.
+We can extend this for more functionality if needed.
 	func (m *SleeperMock) Sleep() {
 		m.count++
 	}

-	// Can also test how many sleeps are done in the function
 	func TestCountdownImproved(t *testing.T) {
 		buffer := &bytes.Buffer{}
 		sleep := SleeperMock{}

+		// For lack of a better name
 		CountdownImproved(buffer, &sleep)

 		got := buffer.String()